Tu Amor (RBD song): Critical reception

 Jason Birchmeier of AllMusic commented that "Tu Amor", the lead single from Rebels, was "perfect for the project" due to its "simplicity" and "production".
-He also complimented Christian Chávez' vocals, stating that Chávez is "the most fluent singer in the group, with the chorus sung in unison by the group – it's a single tailor-made for Tres".
+He also complimented Christian Chávez' vocals, stating that he is "the most fluent singer in the group, with the chorus sung in unison by the group – it's a single tailor-made for Tres".

 Commercial performance

 The song became RBD's second single to chart on the US Billboard Hot 100, where it reached position number 65, the highest peak of the group's career on the chart.
 In Japan, however, the song managed to hit number 30 on the country's singles chart.